 - On summit day breakfast is served at around 4am and our intention will be to leave the hut 45 mins after that.
 A rough & rocky path leads up through stony meadows where the classic alpine sensation of being surrounded by the bobbling head lamps of other teams gives a great pre-dawn atmosphere.

-- After a good lunch in Saas Grund the return drive to Chamonix is made with the option of being dropped off at Martigny train station for the direct train to Geneva Airport.
+- After lunch in Saas Grund the return drive to Chamonix is made with the option of being dropped off at Martigny train station for the direct train to Geneva Airport.
 Details of this rail journey can be checked on the Swiss Railway timetable website.
 We aim to be back in Chamonix by mid-late afternoon on day 3.

 When To Climb the Weissmies

-Please note, for private guiding itineraries, that it is also possible to climb some other excellent routes from the Almageller Hut (Dry Hornli Ridge & Traverse of the Portjengrat) and the Wiessmies / Hohsaas Huts (South Ridge Lagginhorn, North Ridge Weissmies, Fletschorn) thereby creating a tougher but magnificent 3-5 day mountaineering itinerary in the upper Saastaal.
+We can also arrange excellent private guiding itineraries where it is possible to climb some other very good routes from the Almageller Hut (Dry Hornli Ridge & Traverse of the Portjengrat) and the Wiessmies Hut (South Ridge Lagginhorn, North Ridge Weissmies, Fletschorn, Jeggihorn etc) thereby creating a magnificent 3-5 day mountaineering itinerary in the upper Saastaal.

 Please refer to our classic alpine mountaineering equipment list for a summer traverse of the Weissmies.